-Indemnification of Third Party Claims (Excluding Intellectual Property Claims)
+Indemnification of Third-Party Claims (Excluding Intellectual Property Claims)

+Indemnifications generally do not encompass claims directly between the parties to the contract.

-- Although parties to a contract generally recognize that their acts or omissions under the agreement may affect third parties - particularly where a supplier is enabling a customer to provide its products or services downstream - the supplier should only be expected to step into the shoes of the customer in taking on risks that directly relate to the supplier's acts or omissions under the contract.
-Third parties should not be viewed as beneficiaries of an agreement between customers and suppliers unless expressly made so in the agreement. - 3.
-Customers should be expected to undertake commercially reasonable efforts to shield themselves from liability (e.g., by including appropriate flow down terms in their own agreements with their end consumers or by means of appropriate insurance) and should not look to suppliers to act as insurers in the event those efforts are not successful in warding off claims. - 4.
-The agreement is not the sole vehicle by which a party can hold the other party accountable for third party claims.
-A party can also join the other party as a third-party defendant in litigation initiated by a third-party plaintiff.
+2. Although parties to a contract generally recognize that their acts or omissions under the agreement may affect third parties, the Indemnitor should only be expected to step into the shoes of the Indemnitee in taking on damages directly caused by the Indemnitor's acts or omissions under the contract.

+Third parties should not be viewed as beneficiaries of an agreement between customers and suppliers unless expressly made so in the agreement.

+4. Indemnitees should be expected to undertake commercially reasonable efforts to shield themselves from liability (e.g., by including appropriate flow down terms in their own agreements or by reasonably mitigating any damages incurred by the thirdparty.)

+5. The agreement is not the sole vehicle by which a party can hold the other party accountable for third-party claims.
+A party can also join the other party as a third-party defendant in litigation initiated by a third party plaintiff.

-- 5. Indemnification obligations should extend only to the degree that the indemnifying party was responsible for the damages incurred.
-Proportionate liability should result from situations where multiple parties contributed to an event. - Æ - 6.
-Supplier indemnification obligations should be tied to its own acts or omissions under the agreement as well as that of its subcontractors and agents.
+6. Indemnification obligations should extend only to the degree that the indemnifying party was responsible for the damages incurred.
+Proportionate liability should result from situations where multiple parties contributed to an event.

+7. A party's indemnification obligations should be tied to its own acts or omissions under the agreement as well as that of its subcontractors and agents.